 - Every registered Girl Scout is covered by a basic accident insurance plan.
 The plan is designed to help pay medical expenses if an accident occurs during a supervised Girl Scout activity.
 Girl Scout insurance does not cover healthcare or illness.

-If your troop does choose to resume in-person activities, some families may choose not to participate at this time.
+Keep in mind that some families may choose not to participate in in-person activities at this time.
 Please consider creating ways to help keep those girls involved as members of your troop.

 Looking for other ways to keep Girl Scouts strong in your community?
 We have yard signs to distribute across our 70 counties, inviting new girls and volunteers to get involved.
 To request a yard sign for your community please let us know by sending an email to email@example.com.
 (Please include in your message whether you'd be able to pick up from one of our Leadership Centers -- we'll coordinate a no-contact pickup time with you!)